JC01111/Pp/README.md

 (Dont' forget to download the library for java programs)

-Scheme is written by Python, I used python to replicate the basic logics of how does scheme work (eval, operator, function, etc).
+Scheme Project is written in Python, I used python to replicate the basic logics of how does scheme work (eval, operator, function, etc).